Rome’s Long War on the Bible and God’s People

 “It [Douay-Rheims Bible] certainly had great faults, for it is disfigured by uncouth and sometimes scarcely intelligible language” (Catholic Dictionary, p.
 28).

-And yet more double standards is then offered, only to those that could read of and pay of course, when we read this: “Leo XIII granted indulgences to those who devoutly read the Scriptures (1898)” (1, p.
+And yet more double standards are then offered, only to those that could read of and pay of course, when we read this: “Leo XIII granted indulgences to those who devoutly read the Scriptures (1898)” (1, p.
 79).

 Quick Facts